Student Exploration Unit Conversions Answer Key

 The Universal Method: Dimensional Analysis (Factor-Label Method)

 The most powerful and fail-safe tool for unit conversion is Dimensional Analysis, also known as the Factor-Label Method.
-It is a systematic, algebraic approach that treats units as algebraic quantities that can be canceled.
-The core principle: You can multiply any quantity by 1 (in the form of an equivalent fraction) without changing its value.
+Also, it is a systematic, algebraic approach that treats units as algebraic quantities that can be canceled.
+The core principle: **You can multiply any quantity by 1 (in the form of an equivalent fraction) without changing its value.

 Step-by-Step Guide to Dimensional Analysis